-Stockholder Proposals for the Annual Meeting Occurring in 2020
+Stockholder Proposals for the Annual Meeting Occurring in 2021

-Stockholders interested in submitting a proposal for inclusion in our proxy materials for our 2020 Annual Meeting of Stockholders must do so by sending such proposal to our Corporate Secretary at our principal executive offices at 4350 La Jolla Village Drive, Suite 800, San Diego, California 92122, Attention: Corporate Secretary.
-Under the SEC's proxy rules, the deadline for submission of proposals to be included in our proxy materials for the 2020 Annual Meeting of Stockholders is December 27, 2019; provided, however, that, in the event that the Company holds the annual meeting of stockholders to be held in 2020 more than 30 days before or after the one-year anniversary date of our 2019 Annual Meeting, the Company will disclose the new deadline by which stockholders proposals must be received under Item 5 of our earliest possible Quarterly Report on Form 10-Q, or, if impracticable, by any means reasonably calculated to inform stockholders.
-In addition, stockholder proposals must otherwise comply with the requirements of Rule 14a-8 of the Exchange Act.
-Such proposals also must comply with SEC regulations under Rule 14a-8 regarding the inclusion of stockholder proposals in company-sponsored proxy materials.
-Accordingly, in order for a stockholder proposal to be considered for inclusion in our proxy materials for the 2020 Annual Meeting of Stockholders, any such stockholder proposal must be received by our Corporate Secretary on or before December 27, 2019 (subject to Company adjustment as provided above), and comply with the procedures and requirements in Rule 14a-8 under the Exchange Act, as well as the applicable requirements of our Bylaws discussed below.
-Any stockholder proposal received after December 27, 2019 (or any Company-directed amended date as provided above) will be considered untimely, and will not be included in our proxy materials.
-In addition, stockholders interested in submitting a proposal outside of Rule 14a-8 must properly submit such a proposal in accordance with our Bylaws.
+Stockholders interested in submitting a proposal for inclusion in our proxy materials for our 2021 Annual Meeting of Stockholders must do so by sending such proposal to our Corporate Secretary at our principal executive offices at 4350 La Jolla Village Drive, Suite 800, San Diego, California 92122, Attention: Corporate Secretary.
+Under the SEC's proxy rules, the deadline for submission of proposals to be included in our proxy materials for the 2021 Annual Meeting of Stockholders is ; provided, however, that, in the event that the Company holds the annual meeting of stockholders to be held in 2021 more than 30 days before or after the one-year anniversary date of our 2020 Annual Meeting, the Company will disclose the new deadline by which stockholders proposals must be received under Item 5 of our earliest possible Quarterly Report on Form 10-Q, or, if impracticable, by any means reasonably calculated to inform stockholders.
+In addition, stockholder proposals must otherwise comply with the requirements of Rule 14a-8 of the Exchange Act, as well as the applicable requirements of our Bylaws discussed below.
+Any stockholder proposal received after (or any Company-directed amended date as provided above) will be considered untimely, and will not be included in our proxy materials.
+Stockholders interested in submitting a proposal outside of Rule 14a-8 must properly submit such a proposal in accordance with our Bylaws.

-Advance Notice for Proposals for Business to be Discussed at the 2019 Annual Meeting
+Advance Notice for Proposals for Business to be Discussed at the 2021 Annual Meeting

-The Company's Bylaws state the procedures for a stockholder to bring a stockholder proposal or nominate an individual to serve as a Director of the Board.
-The Company's Bylaws provide that advance notice of a stockholder's proposal or nomination of an individual to serve as a Director must be delivered to the Secretary of the Company at the Company's principal executive offices not earlier than the 120th day prior to the anniversary of the previous year's annual meeting of stockholders (i.e., February 14, 2020), nor later than the close of business on the 90th day prior to the anniversary of the previous year's annual meeting of stockholders (i.e., March 15, 2020).
-However, the Bylaws also provide that, in the event that the date of the annual meeting is changed by more than 30 days from the previous year's annual meeting as specified in the Company's notice of meeting, this advance notice must be given not earlier than the 120th day, nor later than the close of business on the later of the 90th day, prior to the date of such annual meeting, or the 10th day following the day on which public announcement of the date of such annual meeting is first made by the Company.
+The Company's Bylaws state the procedures for a stockholder to bring a stockholder proposal or nominate an individual to serve as a director of the Board.
+The Company's Bylaws provide that advance notice of a stockholder's proposal or nomination of an individual to serve as a director must be delivered to the Secretary of the Company at the Company's principal executive offices not earlier than the 120th day prior to the anniversary of the previous year's annual meeting of stockholders (i.e., February 10, 2021), nor later than the close of business on the 90th day prior to the annual meeting is changed by more than 30 days from the previous year's annual meeting as specified in the Company's notice of meeting, this advance notice must be given not earlier than the 120th day, nor later than the close of business on the later of the 90th day, prior to the date of such annual meeting, or the 10th day following the day on which public announcement of the date of such annual meeting is first made by the Company.